neuroidss/Singularity-Agent-Factory/README.md

 ## How It Works: The Agent Lifecycle

-The agent's "thought process" for every user request follows a Retrieval-Augmented Generation (RAG) pattern.
+To handle a potentially massive library of tools efficiently, the agent's "thought process" for every user request follows a two-step Retrieval-Augmented Generation (RAG) pattern.
+This prevents the agent from being overwhelmed by irrelevant information.

 ```
 User Input -> [1.
 Tool Retriever (RAG)] -> [2.
 Core Agent (LLM)] -> [3.
 Action (Execute/Create/Improve)]
 ```

-1.  **Tool Retriever (RAG):** The user's request is first sent to a "Tool Retriever" model.
-Its job is to analyze the request and select a small, relevant set of tools from the main tool library.
-This is crucial—the agent doesn't get overwhelmed with every tool at once, only the ones it needs for the task at hand.
-Critically, it always includes the foundational meta-tools (`Core Agent Logic`, `Tool Creator`, `Tool Improver`) for any request that requires an action.
+1.  **Tool Retriever (RAG):** The user's request is first sent to a specialized "Tool Retriever" AI.
+Its only job is to analyze the request and select a small, relevant set of tools from the main tool library.
+It is explicitly instructed to only choose from the provided list and not to invent tools.
+This logic is defined in the `Tool Retriever Logic` tool.
-2.  **Core Agent (LLM):** The user's request, along with the *code and descriptions of the retrieved tools*, is then sent to the main agent.
-The agent uses this context to decide which tool to call and generates a JSON object describing its plan.
+2.  **Core Agent (LLM):** The user's request, along with the *code and descriptions of the retrieved tools*, is then sent to the main agent (defined in `Core Agent Logic`).
+Critically, the foundational meta-tools (`Tool Creator`, `Tool Improver`) are always included in this set, ensuring the agent can always act.
+With this focused context, the agent decides which tool to call and generates a JSON object describing its plan.
 3.  **Action:** The application parses the agent's JSON plan and executes it.
 This might involve running a tool's code, adding a new tool via `Tool Creator`, or updating an existing one via `Tool Improver`.

 ## Key Components

-### The Tools

 Everything the agent can do is defined as a "tool".
 Even its core abilities are just tools that can be viewed and, theoretically, improved by the agent itself.

+-   `Tool Retriever Logic`: The system prompt for the first AI call (the RAG step).
+It instructs the AI on how to select relevant tools.
--   `Core Agent Logic`: This tool contains the fundamental system prompt for the main agent.
+-   `Core Agent Logic`: The system prompt for the second AI call (the execution step).
 It defines the agent's core personality and decision-making process.
 -   `Tool Creator`: This "meta-tool" allows the agent to create entirely new tools.
 -   `Tool Improver`: This "meta-tool" allows the agent to modify and enhance existing tools, which is the key to recursive self-improvement.
 -   **Functional & UI Tools:** All other tools that the agent creates or starts with, from a simple `Calculator` to the components that render the application's UI.